-Policy ENP4 Enhancing the landscape character of the Parish and retaining the character of the village including the tranquillity of its setting
+Policy ENP3 Enhancing the landscape character of the Parish and retaining the character of the village including the tranquillity of its setting

-- 1. Developments in the Parish (within the remit of the Neighbourhood Plan) should protect, conserve and where possible enhance landscape character.
-Developments should also retain the character of the settlement including the tranquillity of its setting and its sense of place. - 2.
-Additionally, proposals for outdoor or water based sports, leisure and recreation based development will be expected to: increase or enhance public accessibility and enjoyment of the lakes and countryside.
+- a.
+Developments in the Parish should protect, conserve and where possible enhance landscape character.
+Developments should also retain the character of the settlement including the tranquillity of its setting and its sense of place. - b.
+Additionally, proposals for outdoor or water based sports, leisure and recreation based development will be expected to: increase or enhance public accessibility.